-It's incredibly difficult (if not impossible) to distill an employee's contributions down to a handful of categories, and the impact of those contributions to a 1-6 scale.
+It's incredibly difficult (if not impossible) to distill an employee's contributions down to a handful of categories and pin the impact of those contributions on a 1 to 6 scale.

 Employees are then left with a system that provides too little feedback, and provides it too late in the game for them to make meaningful improvements.

 But that's not the only problem.

 A surprising number of managers are uncomfortable or unskilled in giving actionable feedback — particularly when that feedback could be perceived as negative.

 This results in a situation where employees could be working throughout the year, thinking everything is going well, then are struck with a bombshell bevy of 'needs improvement' scores on their evaluation.
 Any of those areas could have been improved with more timely and actionable feedback, but they never received it.

 The team at Halogen shared some great additional insights into why employees (and managers) have such a hard time with annual evaluations, but let's move on and some ways to improve on the strategy.